Taphophobia: The Fear Of Being Buried Alive And Other Common Phobias

 What is a phobia?

-A phobia, as defined by John Hopkins University of Medicine, is “an uncontrollable, irrational, and lasting fear of a certain object, situation, or activity.
-This fear can be so overwhelming that a person may go to great lengths to avoid the source of this fear.”
-Phobias can trigger a range of symptoms from overwhelming fear to full-blown panic attacks even at a time when no immediate danger is present.
+A specific phobia, as defined by the John Hopkins University of Medicine, is “an uncontrollable, irrational, and lasting fear of a certain object, situation, or activity,” which can be so overwhelming that “a person may go to great lengths to avoid the source of this fear.”
+Phobias can trigger a range of symptoms, from intense fear to full-blown panic attacks, even at a time when no immediate danger is present.

 Having trouble facing your fears?